 Then why is it so hard to choose the best and most suitable surf rod for beach fishing?

 Well, to start with not all surf rods are born equal.
 Some are shorter or longer than the others, some are stiffer, some have a more flexible tip.

-But let's back up a little and agree on something.
+But let's back up a little bit and agree on something first.
 Surf is something that happens on the beach.
 So, we should start by looking at what we should do on the beach.
 What techniques should we apply.
 In what circumstances.
 And, of course, How.

-1. First category would be those surf rods
+1. The first category would be those surf rods

 that are specifically designed to be used with artificial lures and baits;

-2. Second category would be those special purpose-built surf rods to perform on the beach, in the surf
+2. A second category would include those specially/purpose-built surf rods designed to perform on the beach, in the surf

 – casting at long distances natural baits (worms of all sorts, pippies, squid,